Definition: safety of the use of laser devices

 - Some laser systems contain hazardous chemicals such as certain laser dyes.

-- Other lasers contain potentially exploding or imploding glass tubes (e.g. arc lamps).
+- Other lasers contain glass tubes (e.g. arc lamps), which may explode or implode particularly during any handling.

 In fact, probably most victims of accidents with lasers have been hurt by such hazards (particularly by electric shocks) rather than by laser radiation.